stefanozorzi/stefanozorzi.github.io/_posts/2017-11-23- History-Is-Written-In-Prose.md

 Looking at where the “arc of history” bends towards in a particular region or country can help us understand if a certain situation is a mere parenthesis or a development likely to stay in place.
 For example, it would have been fair to expect China to resume a prominent role in world affairs, even if that alone didn’t guarantee it to happen.
 Another example is the turmoil in Ukraine.
 It is not a surprise that there isn’t a lot of love between Ukrainians and Russians.
 Some events don’t pass easily.
 They remain in the memories of the survivors, in the accounts of the refugees, in the goodnight stories told to children.

-In these cases, history doesn’t repeat, nor rhyme - rather the opposite: it just doesn’t change.
+In these cases, history doesn’t repeat, nor rhyme - but rather the opposite: it just doesn’t change.
 It behaves like a river that flows submerged for a short stretch (of time) only to re-emerge somewhere else.

 Cycles are equally interesting to look at.
 For Greek and Roman historians the study of historical cycles focused on the rise and fall of empires.
 Today, a more popular topic of discussion is the economic cycles of boom and bust.
 From J.K.
-Galbraith’s A Short History of Financial Euphoria to Carlota Perez’s Technological Revolutions and Financial Capital,  a long list of authors and commentators have described the recurrent patterns of greed and fear that characterise modern - and not-so-modern - financial markets.
+Galbraith’s _A Short History of Financial Euphoria_ to Carlota Perez’s _Technological Revolutions and Financial Capital_,  a long list of authors and commentators have described the recurrent patterns of greed and fear that characterise modern - and not-so-modern - financial markets.

 These analyses can be useful as a general compass to navigate unchartered waters, but we shouldn't overstate their validity as prediction tools.
 The fundamental weakness of cyclical theories lies in the time horizon and in the scale chosen.
 For any given topic or cycle it is rare to have more than 3 to 5 occurrences in a sample.
 That in itself would call for some caution before generalising, let alone predicting.
 A similar discussion goes for scale.
 The image below is a popular meme among crypto bulls, did the 2013 crash represent the "bust" side of a cycle or a negligible bump along the longer road to the moon?